top of page

 She is looking forward to a great summer!

 Hannah lives in Chaumont, and is a student at Watertown HS, where she competes on the women's swim team, and coaches the men's swim team.
 In addition to swimming, Hannah is on the track and field team, and a member of the AV program.
+She is also a member of the Youth Philanthropy Council of the Northern New York Community Foundation.

-Maddy Green - STEM Counselor in Training
+Maddy Green - STEM Instructor & Sailing Assistant

 Mary Hoffman - Volunteer Executive Director & Safe Boating Instructor